GEOS-DEV/GEOS/src/docs/sphinx/tutorials/deadOilBottomLayersSPE10/Tutorial.rst

 ---------------------------------------------------------------------

-In the **FieldSpecifications** section, we define the initial conditions as well as the geological properties not read from the mesh file (here, the porosity field).
+In the **FieldSpecifications** section, we define the initial conditions as well as the geological properties not read from the mesh file, such as the porosity field in this tutorial.
-This is done using SI units.
+All this is done using SI units.
-In this tutorial, we focus on the specification of the initial conditions for a simulation performed with the **CompositionalMultiphaseFlow** solver.
+Here, we focus on the specification of the initial conditions for a simulation performed with the **CompositionalMultiphaseFlow** solver.
-We refer to :ref:`TutorialSinglePhaseFlowWithInternalMesh` for a more general discussion on the **FieldSpecification** XML sub-blocks.
+We refer to :ref:`TutorialSinglePhaseFlowWithInternalMesh` for a more general discussion on the **FieldSpecification** XML blocks.

 For a simulation performed with the **CompositionalMultiphaseFlow** solver, we have to set the initial pressure as well as the initial global component fractions (in this case, the oil, gas, and water component fractions).
-The ``component`` attribute of the **FieldSpecification** XML sub-block must use the order in which the ``phaseNames`` have been defined in the **BlackOilFluid** XML sub-block.
-In other words, ``component=0`` is used to initialize the oil global component fraction, ``component=1`` is used to initialize the gas global component fraction, and ``component=2`` is used to initialize the water global component fraction, because we previously set ``phaseNames="{oil, gas, water}"`` in the **BlackOilFluid** XML sub-block.
+The ``component`` attribute of the **FieldSpecification** XML block must use the order in which the ``phaseNames`` have been defined in the **BlackOilFluid** XML block.
+In other words, ``component=0`` is used to initialize the oil global component fraction, ``component=1`` is used to initialize the gas global component fraction, and ``component=2`` is used to initialize the water global component fraction, because we previously set ``phaseNames="{oil, gas, water}"`` in the **BlackOilFluid** XML block.

 Note that there is no initialization to perform in the wells since the well properties are initialized internally using the reservoir initial conditions.